 Do you remember when you were a kid and you drew a line in the middle of your bedroom that your sister was not allowed to cross?
 Okay, maybe that was just an episode of Full House, but it's an apt illustration of the idea of an Area Control game.
 That land is yours, and no one else can have it.

 The most-well known example is probably Risk, but there have been countless refinements in the decades since.
-Twilight Struggle, for example throws out the World War combat dynamics of Risk in favor of Cold War-era influence and political intrigue with no outright conflict (unless of course, the nukes come out and then everybody loses).
+Twilight Struggle, for example, throws out the World War combat dynamics of Risk in favor of Cold War-era influence peddling and political intrigue with no outright conflict (unless of course, the nukes come out and then everybody loses).
 Carcassone forgoes any sort of overt conflict whatsoever in favor of leisurely control of a quaint medieval countryside.

 Who Will Love Area Control Board Games